What’s Happening This Week

 The song is a perfect text to use to teach tone.
 Before explaining the context of the song, have students read the lyrics or listen to the song and identify the most powerful or descriptive images.

 Next, share some facts about the lynchings in the South during this period, such as, "Between 1882 and 1968, 3,446 lynchings of African Americans occurred in the U.S." Ask students to try to determine Holiday's attitude toward this issue, which you can then define as the tone of the song.
 Have students compare the tone of Holiday's song to that of Langston Hughes' poem on the same topic, Song for a Dark Girl.
 Then apply the concept of tone to another piece you are currently reading.

 - Billie Holiday:The Official Site of Lady Day

 This comprehensive site on Billie Holiday includes a biography, photos, quotes, and more.

 - Harlem Renaissance Performers

-This page, from the Harlem Renaissance Multimedia Resource at John Carroll University, provides links to a variety of artist showcases.
+This page provides links to a variety of artist showcases.
 Audio and video files are provided along with biographical and historical information.